 State Call: when declared in a When sentence;

-Postcondition: when declared in a Then sentence.
+Postcondition: when declared in a

 Both Preconditions and State Calls are considered required States.
 That is, they denote a dependency of a certain State of the system that needs to be executed.
 A Precondition needs to be executed before the Variant starts, and a State Call needs to be executed during the Variant's execution.